michael-wall/site-page-scraper/GOGO_SHELL_README.md

 Arguments for crawlPagesAsGuest:
 - **companyId**: The companyId of the Virtual Instance that the Site resides in.
 - **siteId**: The siteId of the Site to be crawled - get this from Site Settings > Site Configuration.
-- **relativeUrlPrefix**: The base URL used when validating relative URLs e.g. https://mw.com or http://localhost:8080
+- **origin**: The base URL used when validating relative URLs e.g. https://mw.com or http://localhost:8080
-- **publicLayoutUrlPrefix**: The base URL used when accessing the Public Pages of the Site e.g. https://mw.com/web/intranet or http://localhost:8080/web/linktest
 - **cookieDomain**: The Cookie Domain to use when setting the GUEST_LANGUAGE_ID cookie for the Guest User.
 To get the value navigate to the Site and go to Dev Tools > Application > Storage > Cookies and get the 'Domain' value for the GUEST_LANGUAGE_ID cookie.

 ## Crawler User Account for crawlPagesAsUser ##